gracious-tech/fetch/site/src/content/index.md

 ## Contributing
 We greatly welcome the addition of Bible translations we don't have yet, and while we have a preference for openly licensed translations, our service also supports including ones with more limited licenses.

-Please [contact us](https://gracious.tech/support/) for more information.
+This is a mostly automated service that handles over a thousand Bible translations, and while we do review as much as we can, there may be some corrections needed.
+So please let us know if you notice anything.

+<VPButton href='https://gracious.tech/support/' text="Contact us" theme='alt'></VPButton>